Green Scapular: Later life

 During the Crimean War, Sr Justine was sent to serve in Constantinople.
 In 1856 she went to the military hospital at Val-de-Grâce in Paris, where she remained for two years.
 In 1858 she was commissioned to open the military hospital of Rennes; later that year she was placed in charge of a military hospital in Algiers, a position she held for nine years.

 In 1867, her superiors sent her to Italy in the service of the Papal Zouaves.
 After spending three days and three nights on the battlefield, she went to Rome to equip and organize three ambulances.
-She was held in high esteem at the Papal Court, were Pope Pius IX appreciated her valor, and occasionally allowed her to accompany him in his walks through the Papal gardens.
+She was held in high esteem at the Papal Court, where Pope Pius IX appreciated her valor, and occasionally allowed her to accompany him in his walks through the Papal gardens.

 To the end of her life, Sr Justine maintained silence about these visions, and spoke only with her superior and her spiritual director about them.
 The Green Scapular was approved by Pope Pius IX in 1870.

 Sister Justine Bisqueyburu died on 23 September 1903.